yesodweb/yesodweb.com-content/blog/2014/11/case-for-curation.md

 __tl;dr__ Stackage is simply better tooling, and we should be using better tooling instead of arguing policy.
 The PVP upper bounds advocates are arguing for a world without sin, and such a world doesn't exist.
+[Get started with Stackage now.](https://github.com/fpco/stackage/wiki/Preparing-your-system-to-use-Stackage)

 This blog post will be a bit unusual.
 Since I'm so used to seeing questions, criticisms, and misinformation on this topic, I'm going to interject commonly